PrivSec-dev/privsec.dev/content/posts/linux/NetworkManager Trackability Reduction.md

 In addition to the four mode keywords, you can input an exact MAC address to be used for that connection.

-For a home or other trusted network, it can be helpful to use `stable` or even `permanent`, as MAC address stability can help avoid being repeatedly served a new IP address and DHCP lease (though not all DHCP servers work this way).
+For a home or another trusted network, it can be helpful to use `stable` or even `permanent`, as MAC address stability can help avoid being repeatedly served a new IP address and DHCP lease (though not all DHCP servers work this way).

 For public networks with captive portals (webpages that must be accessed to gain network access), the `stable` setting can help prevent redirection back to the captive portal after a brief disconnection or roaming to a different access point.